infostellarinc/stellarstation-api/examples/python/printing-client/README.md

 A simple example client that prints received telemetry and sends commands at a fixed interval.
 Shows the basics of writing code to integrate with the StellarStation API.
 Only works with [Fakeserver](../../fakeserver).

 ## Before you begin
 ### Prerequisites
 When you start with gRPC in Python, you need pip, gRPC and gRPC tools.
 Ensure you have correctly installed those modules by following instructions in official [gRPC site](https://grpc.io/docs/quickstart/python.html#install-grpc-tools).

 ### Install Google authentication library for Python
-In roder for authentication, install google-auth by running:
+For authentication, install google-auth by running:
 ```bash
 $ pip install --upgrade google-auth
 ```